Rylern/TemperatureMap/README.md

     map.on('load', () => {
         const layer = interpolateHeatmapLayer.create({
             points: points,				// use our array of points
-            layerID: 'temperature'		// define an ID for the layer });
+            layerId: 'temperature'		// define an ID for the layer });
         map.addLayer(layer);
     });